Brittany: Festivals

 Brittany has a vibrant calendar of festivals and events.
-It hosts some of France's biggest contemporary music festivals, such as La Route du Rock in Saint-Malo, the Vieilles Charrues in Carhaix, the Rencontres Trans Musicales in Rennes, the Festival du Bout du Monde in Crozon, the Hellfest in Clisson and the Astropolis in Brest.
+It hosts some of France's biggest contemporary music festivals, such as La Route du Rock in Saint-Malo, the Vieilles Charrues in Carhaix, the Rencontres Trans Musicales in Rennes, the Festival du Bout du Monde in Crozon, the Hellfest in Clisson and the Astropolis in Brest, or La fête du bruit in Landerneau and Saint-Nolff.
 The Festival Interceltique de Lorient welcomes each year participants all the Celtic nations and their diasporas.
 La Folle Journée, in Nantes, is the largest classical music festival in France.

 The Breton culture is highlighted during the Fête de la Bretagne, which occurs in many places around Saint-Yves's day (19 May), and during the Festival de Cornouaille in Quimper.
 Several towns also organise historical re-enactments and events celebrating local traditions, such as the Filets Bleus in Concarneau which celebrates fishing.

 Brittany also has some film festivals like the Three Continents Festival in Nantes.
 The Utopiales international science fiction festival is held in the same city.
 Brest and Douarnenez both organise large tall ship meetings (See Brest Maritime Festival).

 Sport

 Football, cycling and sailing are the three most popular sports in Brittany.
 Major football teams are the FC Nantes, the Stade Rennais F.C., the FC Lorient, the Stade Brestois 29, the Vannes OC and the En Avant de Guingamp.
 Professional footballers coming from the region also form the Brittany national football team which sometimes plays with national teams.

 Several Bretons have won the Tour de France: Bernard Hinault, Louison Bobet, Jean Robic and Lucien Petit-Breton as riders, and Cyrille Guimard as a directeur sportif.

+Rugby Union is less popular in the North than in the south of France, but Rugby Club Vannes are one of few professional teams in northern France.
+They currently play in the top tier of French Rugby, Top 14.

 Sailing is particularly important for sea-resorts like La Trinité-sur-Mer, Pornichet, Concarneau, Lorient and the îles de Glénan, where a prestigious school is located.
 A great number of Bretons have become acclaimed sailors, such as: Éric Tabarly, Loïck Peyron, Jean Le Cam, Michel Desjoyeaux, Olivier de Kersauson, Thomas Coville, Vincent Riou and Marc Pajot.
 The Route du Rhum, the Transat Québec-Saint-Malo, the Jules Verne Trophy are the main Breton sailing competitions.
 The Solitaire du Figaro stages often start in Brittany.

 Gouren, a style of folk wrestling, is the most popular Breton sport.
 The Boule bretonne is related to pétanque.
 The Palets, common in Upper Brittany and in other French regions, is also related to pétanque, but players use iron disks instead of balls and they have to throw them on a wooden board.

 Gaelic football is also a growing sport in the region, with club teams and a 'county' GAA team representing Brittany against other European 'counties' such as Galicia.